Collinformatics/AudioTranscriptionPy/README.md

 Modules:

-- How you install PyTorch will depend on what computer you are using
+- How you install PyTorch will depend on the computer you are using
+  - If your computer has an NVIDIA GPU use this command:

+        pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

   - For MacOS, or if your computer does not have an NVIDIA GPU use this command:

         pip install torch torchvision torchaudio

-  - If your computer has an NVIDIA GPU use this command:

-        pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 - Install the remaining modules: